Seabastian writes about fashion and beautiful occasions, including weddings. He is particularly interested in lace!

-History of Lace Making
+Origins of Lace

 Lace has long been a treasured decorative element for fashion, especially bridal fashion.
 Cherished for its delicate workmanship and airy patterns, lace has been worn as an adornment since the 15th Century.
 This is a look at the history of lace, its origins, different forms, and its use in wedding fashions.

 There is some dispute over whether Italy or Flanders can lay claim to the invention of needle lace in the 15th Century.
 It is certain that bobbin lace was first developed in Italy and Flanders (a region on the border of Belgium and France) at around the same time, though it is not known if one region was the first to develop the technique.
-Before the late 15th Century, there was no true lace being created (although there is some speculation that the ancient Romans may have made it).
+Before the late 15th Century, no true lace was created (although there is some speculation that the ancient Romans may have made it).

-Needle Lace And Bobbin Lace
+Needle Lace and Bobbin Lace

-The term needle lace generally refers to a fabric with an open design which has been created using a needle and thread over a pattern.
+The term needle lace generally refers to a fabric with an open design that has been created using a needle and thread over a pattern.
 The pattern is drawn on a heavy backing, which will be removed at the end, leaving only the open lace.

 Belgian Lace Spreads Beyond Belgium

-Since its creation, lace had been held in high esteem.
-Due to its handcrafted nature, it was very costly to make, and thus available only to the clergy and nobility.
-Lacemaking has a long association with convents, dating back to the 15th Century when royal decree mandated that lace making techniques be taught in schools and convents in Belgium.
+Since its creation, lace has been held in high esteem.
+Due to its handcrafted nature, it was very costly to make and thus available only to the clergy and nobility.
+Lacemaking has a long association with convents, dating back to the 15th century when royal decree mandated that lacemaking techniques be taught in schools and convents in Belgium.